 As of 10.5, users and roles from your Active Directory will be cached on the server after a request for users or roles.
 This optimizes the performance of your secure services.
 By default, the users and roles will be cached for 30 minutes.
 You can modify this time period by setting the minutesToCacheUsersAndRoles property to another value in the ArcGIS Server Administrator Directory under system properties.
 You can also disable caching by setting the property to zero.

 Configure administrator and publisher privileges for Active Directory users

 Out of the box, ArcGIS Server only allows the primary site administrator access to the server.
-If you'll be using Active Directory users to administer ArcGIS Server or publish services, you need to follow the steps below.
+If you'll be using Active Directory users to administer ArcGIS Server or publish services, you must follow the steps below.

 - In ArcGIS Server Manager, click the Security tab and open the Users page.

 - Using the Find User tool, locate the user to whom you want to assign administrator or publisher privileges.
-Review the roles that this user is a member of and choose the role that will be assigned administrator or publisher privileges.
+Review the roles of which this user is a member and choose the role that will be assigned administrator or publisher privileges.

 - Open the Roles page and use the Find Role tool to locate the role chosen in the previous step.

 - Click the Edit button next to the role.